-Affiliated physicians at Mischer Neuroscience Associates and McGovern Medical School at UTHealth are involved in the latest clinical trials and research for the treatment of all types of chronic and acute pain, offering patients access to medical options unavailable elsewhere.
+Affiliated physicians with Memorial Herman Mischer Neurosciences treat all types of chronic and acute pain, offering patients access to medical options unavailable elsewhere.

 Our team of board-certified pain management specialists are skilled at treating acute and chronic pain.
 They are specially trained in anesthesia, neurology, and interventional pain management, which helps them understand the root of pain and how to minimize it.

 With multiple locations across the Greater Houston metropolitan area, the back and neck pain specialists at Memorial Hermann can see patients quickly, and they work in close collaboration with other nerve and spine specialists to help people regain control of their lives.